trinodb/trino/presto-product-tests/README.md

  installation of kerberized Presto also running on a single Docker container.
  This profile has Kerberos impersonation.
 Presto impersonates the user who is running the query when accessing HDFS.
-- **singlenode-kerberos-hdfs-no-impersonation** - pseudo-distributed Hadoop
- installation running on a single Docker container and a single node installation of kerberized Presto also running on a single Docker container.
- This profile runs Kerberos without impersonation.
 - **singlenode-ldap** - Three single node Docker containers, one running an OpenLDAP server, one running with SSL/TLS certificates installed on top of a single node Presto installation, and one with a pseudo-distributed Hadoop